 Use the File > Save As menu to save spectrum trace data to a specified location.
-See Save a waveform or spectrum trace to a file on page 166.
+See Save a waveform or spectrum trace to a file on page 193.

 In the Source field, select the spectrum trace source channel and select the spectrum trace type from the expanded list.
-Trace types (Normal, Max Hold, and so on) must be enabled in the spectrum trace to be listed in the Source menu.
+The Source list shows all available sources (Analog, SV_Normal, Normal, Max Hold, and so on) that are enabled in the Spectrum View panel of the Channel badge.